ArduPilot/ardupilot_wiki/dev/source/docs/git-branch.rst

 Sometimes your branch will get out date with master - this may mean you have merge conflicts to fix.

-`sync your fork with upstream <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`__.
+These conflicts will be evident when you attempt to `sync your fork with upstream <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`__.

 Note: ArduPilot does not use a merge-strategy; instead it uses rebase.